LucaPaterlini/demoMicroservices/README.md

 ## Dependencies

    - [deep](github.com/go-test/deep) it has been useful in testing to compare the returned nested structure with the one expected
-   - [gorilla/mux](github.com/gorilla/mux) it provides an easy to configure routing system compatible wiht net/http
+   - [gorilla/mux](github.com/gorilla/mux) it provides an easy to configure routing system compatible whit net/http
-   - [http-cache](github.com/victorspringer/http-cache)  provides a wrapper that can be used around the routing handler to cache the responses, usufule becouse allow different eviction policies, for the purpose of this package i have choosen lsu.
+   - [http-cache](github.com/victorspringer/http-cache)  provides a wrapper that can be used around the routing handler to cache the responses, useful because it allows different eviction policies, for the purpose of this package i have chosen Lsu.

    thanks to go module there is no need to go get -t each package